ashitashahu/ashitashahu/README.md

 👋 Hello!
-I'm Ashita Shahu — a driven Full Stack Developer with a knack for problem-solving and a passion for crafting sleek, user-friendly web applications.
+I'm Ashita Shahu

+A driven Full Stack Developer with a knack for problem-solving and a passion for crafting sleek, user-friendly web applications.
 I bring code to life with a focus on clean design, efficient performance, and scalability.
 Every project I build aims to create impactful digital experiences.

-🚀 What I’ve Been Building
+🚀 What I’ve Been Building<br>
-🔹 ModeSens Clone — An e-commerce platform designed to streamline your shopping journey.
+🔹 ModeSens Clone — An e-commerce platform designed to streamline your shopping journey.<br>
-🔹 TaskPro — A dynamic task management system for effortless organization.
+🔹 TaskPro — A dynamic task management system for effortless organization.<br>

 💡 Currently Exploring
 Node.js — Delving into backend development to build even more powerful, full-featured applications.